Goosetaculous/sequelizedBurger/README.md

 # burger APP

-Simple app that uses EXPRESS, MySQL, and a custom ORM. "burger" lets user add a burger that will be listed.
+Simple app that uses EXPRESS, MySQL, and SEQUELIZE ORM. "burger" lets user add a burger that will be listed.
 The created burger can be devoured as desired by the user.

 # Installation